zvigrinberg/Cloud-native-patterns/transparent-encrypting-k8s-secrets/README.md

 ### Prerequisites

-- We will use `kustomize` , for injecting to a demo deployment, a side-car container, init container and a shared volume to any given deployment. it's already included both in kubectl and oc (`kustomize` subcommand).
+- We will use `kustomize` , for injecting to a demo deployment, a side-car container, init container and a shared volume to any given deployment. it's already included both in kubectl and oc (`kustomize` subcommand), The injection will be done using SMP technique (Strategic merge Patch)
 - The shared volume will be shared between init container and side-car container, and will be relevant and the data will last for the period of the lifecycle of the pod
 - We will use `ccrypt` encryption/decryption utility, which using symmetric key encryption using cipher AES256, which can be downloaded from the [following site](https://ccrypt.sourceforge.net/) according to your platform, or installed directly with RPM
   ```shell